 If you read an article outlining “the productivity trick to end all productivity tricks”, and it’s something you’ve already tried and it didn’t work, it doesn’t mean you’re hopeless.

 Some people respond better to internal incentives, and other to external.
 For some people accountability is the key (Gretchen Rubin describes these people as Upholders and Obligers), but to others, outside accountability can wreak havoc because we tend to reject expectations – both outside, and our own (appropriately called Rebels).

-Since you're a creative spirit, my guess is you're more likely to to be a Rebel, so a lot of popular productivity advice won’t work for you.
+Since you’re a creative spirit, my guess is you’re more likely to to be a Rebel, or you may actually live with undiagnosed ADHD, so a lot of popular productivity advice won’t work for you.
 Accept that, and move on.

 2. Just because a tactic hasn’t worked for you before, it doesn’t mean it never will

 Maybe some circumstances in your life will change.
 Maybe you need to give it a try for a while, until it grows on you.
 Maybe you need to adapt it a bit to make it work for you.
 For example, planning the way “normal people” plan has never worked for me, and it frustrates me that I can’t seem to do it.
 But I still haven’t thrown planning completely out the window (I just approach it differently, and have a different name for it).
 There are bits and pieces I can use in my own way.

 But, the opposite is also true: